VivekVenigalla/BacktestingEngine/README.md

 # Backtesting Engine by Vivek Venigalla

-A high-performance algorithmic trading backtesting engine built from scratch in C++.
-This project simulates the execution of trading strategies using historical market data with optimized memory efficiency and realistic brokerage rules.
+A high-performance algorithmic trading backtesting engine built from scratch in C++, with a dear pygui frontend.
+This project simulates the execution of trading strategies using historical market data with optimized memory efficiency and realistic brokerage rules, with a seamless ui system that allows endless customizability and exploration

 ---

 ## Architecture Overview

+### C++ Core Engine

-* **CoreTypes.hpp:** Defines foundational structures (`Bar`, `Order`, `Position`, `Trade`) optimized for memory and cache management.
+* **CoreTypes:** Defines foundational structures (`Bar`, `Order`, `Position`, `Trade`) optimized for memory and cache management.
-* **CSVParser:** Parses local CSV files into standard vectors in RAM, utilizing RAII to minimize memory allocations.
+* **CSV Parser:** Parses local CSV files into standard vectors in RAM, utilizing RAII to minimize memory allocations.
 * **Account:** Serves as the primary ledger.
 It tracks balances and share positions using an unordered map for constant-time lookups while calculating total equity.
 * **Broker:** Manages active orders(market, limit and stop).
 It utilizes an ID-keyed map to enable constant-time cancellations and handles initial order ingestion from the strategy layer.
 * **Strategy:** Enables compile-time polymorphism so new child strategies can be developed, swapped, and managed via smart pointers
+* **Simulation Runner:** Orchestrates batch simulation processes with different configurations

+### Python UI and Workbench(Dear PyGUI)

+* **Interactive Node Editor Workbench:** A visual node-based editor allowing users to map and configure Accounts, Brokers, Data Feeds, and Strategies dynamically.
+* **Batch Configuration Management:** Supports saving, parsing, validating, and loading complex multi-simulation batch schemas

 ---